-This is an introductory course that prepares learners to communicate, explore, and connect across cultures.
+This introductory course prepares learners to communicate, explore, and connect across cultures in order to foster attitudes of mutual understanding and respect.
 By learning in an intercultural context, students acquire communication skills and content knowledge while exploring the products, practices, and perspectives of Spanish-speaking cultures.
 Equal emphasis is placed on learning the skills of listening, reading, writing, and speaking.
-Language learners learn to use multiple strategies to make meaning and express themselves, expanding their literacy strategies while learning to communicate and interact across cultures.
+Students learn to use multiple strategies to make meaning and express themselves, expanding their literacy strategies and learning to communicate across cultures.

 The Holy Cross World Language Department uses ACTFL guidelines to prepare curriculum and measure students' growth.
-This course is offered at the novice low to novice mid-levels range.
+This course is offered at the novice mid to novice high range.
 Please see the end of this document for more details about ACTFL levels.